Li-Simon/Gitbook/chapter4/section1.md

     CTxOut(nValue=50.00000000, scriptPubKey=OP_DUP OP_HASH160 0x458E)
     CTxOut(nValue=100.00000000, scriptPubKey=OP_DUP OP_HASH160 0x9EEF)
   vMerkleTree: 2d7f4d 3407a8 5edf5a 65c356 89aa32 e3e69c 8ebc6a d5e414 89b77c d1074c 70a4e6 e81287

+  A block.
+Hash is the truncated hash.
+Version is the block version.
+  HashPrevBlock is the truncated hash of the previous block.
+  HashMerkleRoot is the truncated Merkle root. nTime is the Unix timestamp of the block. nBits is the current target in compact format. nNonce is the nonce. vtx is the number of transactions.
 ```